 Between 2008 and 2012, business boomed and litigation arose only when commissioning parents sought to take babies home and their home countries banned surrogacy, or where parents divorced after commissioning surrogacy.
 The ICMR meanwhile drafted the ART Bill based on its 2005 Guidelines.
 Various versions of the Bill emerged in 2008, 2010, 2012 and 2014.

 As the surrogacy sector grew, but no statute was forthcoming, in 2012 the Ministry of Home Affairs deployed administrative procedures and surrogacy visas to regulate the sector.
 These were targeted primarily at foreign commissioning parents.
 Meanwhile in response to a 2015 public interest petition in the Supreme Court to prohibit surrogacy, the government banned surrogacy by foreigners.
 The government proposed to pass the Surrogacy (Regulation) Bill, 2016 meant to reflect the ‘ethos of the Indian people’ and which sought to ban commercial surrogacy altogether and only permit altruistic surrogacy performed by a close relative of the commissioning couple; only medical expenses and insurance costs were reimbursable.
 Further, commissioning parents had to be Indian citizens.
-The Bill is yet to be passed by Parliament but has already had a chilling effect on the surrogacy sector.
+The Bill had a chilling effect on the surrogacy sector.

 Laws regulating surrogacy have thus gone from being highly favourable to fertility clinics (and less so to surrogates) to protecting surrogates and punishing clinics.
 Over this time, categories of who could avail of commercial surrogacy progressively narrowed, excluding gay, lesbian and transgender individuals and couples in 2012, then foreigners, including even those of Indian origin in 2015 and now prohibiting commercial surrogacy altogether.